Government of New Brunswick

 Only the following products are available through this program: Alimentum, Nutramigen, Pregestimil.

-Infants receiving the Specialized Infant Formula benefit are not eligible to receive Postnatal Benefits through Social Development nor participate in the Department of Health’s Tube and Supplemental Feeding Program during the same time period they are receiving this benefit.
+Infants receiving the Specialized Infant Formula benefit are not eligible to receive Postnatal Benefits through Social Development nor participate in the New Brunswick Specialized Supplement Program during the same time period they are receiving this benefit.

 This benefit is also available to families who are not eligible for social assistance.
 Applicants will need to be assessed under the 4(4) policy.